 Figure 42.
-Nuvation Energy BMS Operator Interface Dashboard screenshot to clear and continue operating the battery system.
+Nuvation Energy BMS Operator Interface Dashboard screenshot

 6.1.1.
 Warnings and Faults

 Before going into the details of the gauges and information presented in the dashboard, it is important to understand what a fault and a warning Nuvation Energy BMS status means.